papousek/spiderpig/docs/index.md

 of dependent functions.

 ## Features
-1. Organizes your code analysing data.
+1. Organizes your code analyzing data.
 2. Makes one global configuration for all specified functions.
 3. Caches time-expensive computations to save time.